Mind the peak: improving cosmological constraints from GWTC-4.0 spectral sirens using semiparametric mass models: Results

 \subsection{Mass distribution constraints}

 We plot the median of the predictive posterior distribution (PPD) for the primary mass for different models in the left panels of \Cref{fig:MF_H0_varying_sigmas_Nknots}, with the corresponding error bars provided in \Cref{app:more_on_mf}.
 For the \textsc{pls-dd-14} model, when $\sigma \geq 2$, three distinct peaks emerge at approximately $10$, $18$, and $33\,\mathrm{M}_\odot$.
 These substructures, also reported by \citet{LIGOScientific:2025pvj} and \citet{Tiwari:2025oah} (see \Cref{app:more_on_mf} for a direct comparison), are not captured for $\sigma < 2$.
 We also note that the gap between the first and second peaks becomes more pronounced with increasing $\sigma$.
 In contrast, the \textsc{pl2p} model recovers only two broader peaks: around $9.9 \, \mathrm{M}_\odot$ and $31.5 \mathrm{M}_\odot$; the latter seems to smooth out the 18 and 33 $\mathrm{M}_\odot$ peaks observed in the spline model.
-Increasing the number of knots reveals a small bump at $\sim 60 \mathrm{M}_\odot$, consistent with findings by \cite{PierraInPrep}, though its presence in our model is not fully evident.
+Increasing the number of knots reveals a small bump at $\sim 60 \mathrm{M}_\odot$, consistent with findings by \cite{Pierra:2026ffj}, though its presence in our model is not fully evident.
 Conversely, using fewer knots or logarithmically spaced knots produces a fit essentially equivalent to the \textsc{pl2p} model, capturing only the two broader peaks as these models are not flexible enough to capture the structures of $p(m_1)$ suggested by the data.